Garw Valley Railway: Preservation

-Bridgend Valleys Railway Society (BVRS) was formed in 1988, to create a UK national level operational museum project, with a vision of offering a Welsh National Railway Centre at the Brynmenyn Industrial Estate, and an operational railway north to Pontycymer.
+Bridgend Valleys Railway Society (BVRS) was formed in 1988, to create a UK national-level operational museum project, with a vision of offering a Welsh National Railway Centre at the Brynmenyn Industrial Estate, and an operational railway north to Pontycymer.

 Groundwork Neath Port Talbot (the government body responsible to Bridgend County Borough Council for the regeneration of the Garw Valley) leased the trackbed from Network Rail for 125 years on the understanding that it found a companion railway company to oversee the 4 miles 56 chains of track from Pontycymer to Brynmenyn.
 The BVRS sought to establishment a single-track heritage railway.
-On 23 March 2001, the Welsh Assembly made its first Transport Works Act order in favour of the BVRS, and six days later Railtrack formally signed over the route to BVRS, which became known as the Bridgend Valleys Railway Company.
+On 23 March 2001, the Welsh Assembly made its first order under the Transport and Works Act 1992, the Bridgend Valleys Railway Order 2001 (SI 2001/1295) in favour of the BVRS, and six days later Railtrack formally signed over the route to BVRS, which became known as the Bridgend Valleys Railway Company.

 However, after the bridge over the river Ogmore was demolished, the project was re-established:

 The project will also establish an archive of South Wales Valleys railways.